Sean Royal: Jim Crockett Promotions (1987, 1989)

 The storyline with the Rock 'n' Roll Express was still in its infant stages when the New Breed was involved in a car accident and Chris Champion's injuries forced him to not wrestle for an extended period.
 Royal teamed up with Gladiator #1 and Gladiator #2, losing to the trio of Kendall Windham, Jimmy Valiant and LazerTron on the undercard on one of JCP's 1987 The Great American Bash series.
 JCP used the sympathy that Royal and Champion garnered from the car accident to turn the team into faces, as Jim Cornette, the manager of the Midnight Express tried to recruit Royal to his group, but Royal refused.
-During his recovering Chris Champion appeared on television with circuit boards and wires glued to his cast, making it look like it was a futuristic "healing device".
+During his recuperation, Champion appeared on television with circuit boards and wires glued to his cast, making it look like it was a futuristic "healing device".
 Once Champion returned to action the New Breed feuded with the Midnight Express (Bobby Eaton and Stan Lane).
 The two teams clashed several times, often over the NWA United States Tag Team Championship where most of the matches ended inconclusively.

 In an attempt to bolster the fan favorite image and congruent with their futuristic characters, JCP officials decided to give the New Breed a manager, a small remote-controlled robot called XTC-1.
 On November 26, 1987 the New Breed was scheduled to face the Sheepherders (Luke Williams and Butch Miller) in a steel cage match for the UWF World Tag Team Championship as part of the Universal Wrestling Federation's Superdome pre-Starrcade '87 show, but Champion failed to appear for the event.
 Royal defeated Killer Khalifa in a singles match at the event instead.
 Royal since stated in a shoot interview that he was livid with Champion over this, and he retired from full-time wrestling soon after, opting to become a construction worker instead.

+Royal returned to WCW for one match in December 1989, teaming with Mike Thor in a loss to the New Zealand Militia on an episode of World Championship Wrestling.